deepster/Airbnb-data-in-Tableau/README.md

 <img src="https://github.com/deepster/Tableau-Test-Run/blob/main/images/Popularity_by_location.jpg" width="750" height="350"/>

 Filtering by the "Number of Reviews" you can identify the area where the rooms with the most reviews on average are located.
-Using the average number of reviews as an approximate measure of popuarity I found favarable hot spots in different borough
+Using the average number of reviews as an approximate measure of popuarity, I found favorable hot spots in different boroughs

-Future enhancement: enable multiple filters to visualize & reason the effect of price & availability to the selection of the popular location and comparison between the popular location
+Future enhancement: enable multiple filters to visualize & reason for the effect of price & availability on the selection of the popular location and comparison between the popular locations

 ###### What are some features that contribute to the price of a room?
 <img src="https://github.com/deepster/Tableau-Test-Run/blob/main/images/price_factors.jpg" width="700" height="475"/>